How Long Does It Take to Build a House? Guide to Home Construction Timelines

 Why?
 To customize a home to their tastes, for one thing.
 And the narrowing gap between the average cost to build a house and the cost of buying an existing home.

-The average cost to build a house, including the land, was nearly $450,000 in May 2022, the National Association of Home Builders reported.
-The median cost to buy an existing home was a bit over $414,000.
+The average cost to build a house, including the land, was just over $500,000 in 2022, the National Association of Home Builders reported.

 So how long does it take to build a house?

-According to the U.S. Census Bureau’s latest home building statistics, from 2021, the average time to build a one-unit residential building is 7.6 months.
-Here’s the breakdown.
+According to the U.S. Census Bureau’s 2023 home building statistics, the average time to build a one-unit residential building is 10.1 months.
+This breaks down to 1.5 months for authorization to start construction (the permitting process) and another 8.6 months to finish construction.
+Below is the average construction time based on the type of construction.

 This time frame encompasses the entire home building process, from obtaining building permits to picking out the design.